 We partner with sports betting operators that conduct sports wagering at our Colorado, West Virginia and Nevada locations.
 Each agreement with the sports betting operators provides for a share of net gaming revenue, and the Colorado agreement also provides for a minimum revenue guarantee each year.
 In addition, we operate internet and mobile interactive gaming applications in West Virginia with two iGaming partners.
 The agreements provide for a share of net iGaming revenue.
-Sports betting in Missouri was approved by voters in November 2024, and we plan to partner with sports betting operators to conduct sports betting at our Missouri casinos when it begins in late 2025.
-As stated above, two of our sports betting agreements in Colorado were terminated in May 2024 and July 2024.
-Revenue from these agreements was \$0.5 million for the three months ended March 31, 2024 in our United States segment.
+Sports betting in Missouri was approved by voters in November 2024, and we have partnered with BetMGM to conduct online sports betting at our Missouri casinos with an option for a retail sportsbook.
+Sports betting is expected to begin in Missouri in the fourth quarter of 2025.